 You should make your probation a priority.
-The more you commit to working with your Probation Officer the less likely you will find yourself violating the terms of your probation and possibly serving a jail term.
-Hopefully, probation will be an opportunity for you to make significant and positive enduring changes in your life, which will keep you from returning to the court system.
+The more you commit to working with your probation officer, the less likely you will find yourself violating the terms of your probation and possibly serving a jail term.
+Hopefully, probation will be an opportunity for you to make significant and positive, enduring changes in your life that will keep you from returning to the court system.

 The following are a few suggestions that could assist you in having a successful probation experience:

 - Follow the terms of your probation.